 The principal risk to which non-trading portfolios are exposed is the risk of loss from fluctuations in the future cash flows or fair values of financial instruments because of a change in market interest rates.

 The Credit Union is predominately exposed to interest rate risk.
 Interest rate risk is managed principally through monitoring the sensitivity of the Credit Union's financial assets and liabilities, measured as discounted cash-flows, against interest rate movement scenarios and the use of derivatives.
 Derivatives, in the form of interest rate swaps, are utilised to manage the repricing mismatch between assets and liabilities.
 The Credit Union is exposed to a declining interest rates.

-An analysis of the Credit Union's sensitivity, both as dollars and as a percentage of capital, to a 100 basis point parallel (increase)/decrease in market rates is as follows:
+An analysis of the Credit Union's sensitivity, both as dollars and as a percentage of capital, to a 100 basis point parallel (increase)/ decrease in market rates is as follows:

-2016 2015
+2017 2016

 \$'000 \$'000

-Sensitivity:
+Revenue sensitivity:

-As at 30 June 591 1,349
+As at 30 June 384 591

-Average for the period 925 1,061
+Average for the period 538 925

-Maximum for the period 1,380 1,842
+Maximum for the period 1,297 1,380

-Minimum for the period 322 630
+Minimum for the period 30 322

-2016 2015
+2017 2016

-%
+% %

-Sensitivity as a percentage of total capital:
+Revenue sensitivity as a percentage of total capital:

-As at 30 June 0.71% 1.67%
+As at 30 June 0.45% 0.71%

-Average for the period 1.13% 1.34%
+Average for the period 0.64% 1.13%

-Maximum for the period 1.71% 2.33%
+Maximum for the period 1.54% 1.71%

-Minimum for the period 0.39% 0.81%
+Minimum for the period 0.04% 0.39%